Our mission … to support the development of new

 CMTA Publishes First Newsletter

 To provide patient education and support, the CMTA began publishing a newsletter in 1987.
 The goal then, as it is now, was to provide research information to its readers and to provide patients with the knowledge and understanding to deal effectively with the disease.
-Beginning with four issues a year, The CMTA Report is now published bi-monthly and has gone from a ten page publication to 24 pages.
-In addition to the newsletter, the organization publishes a booklet called CMT Facts every 1 1/2 to 2 years which includes useful articles from previous issues of the newsletter and serves as a permanent library of information on CMT.
+The CMTA Report magazine is now published quarterly.

 In 1995, the CMTA published the first text specifically dedicated to Charcot-Marie-Tooth disorders intended to help physicians understand and recognize the disorder.
 The text was written by members of the CMTA’s Medical Advisory Board and edited by Dr. Gareth Parry.
 The text is currently being rewritten to include new information and updated chapters.

-Providing CMT support groups is another important way in which the association serves its members.
-Support groups are run by caring individuals who provide other CMT patients in their general area a means by which they can interact with others dealing with the same problems and listen to specialists who discuss topics such as surgeries, physical therapy, shoe fitting and bracing.
-Support groups are currently located in approximately 15 different areas of the country.
+Providing CMT branches is another important way in which the association serves its members.
+Branches are run by caring individuals who provide other CMT patients in their general area a means by which they can interact with others dealing with the same problems and listen to specialists who discuss topics such as surgeries, physical therapy, shoe fitting and bracing.
+Branches are currently located in approximately 15 different areas of the country.

 CMTA Patient Family Conferences